Mac OS Update

 📈 Analytics & Fun Data

-Our community survey of 1,000 pranksters revealed:
+Our community survey of 1,000 users revealed:

 • 62% use the fake call to exit awkward social events.